KDE/digikam-doc/batch_queue/base_tools.rst

     The G'MIC Folder Properties Dialog

 The filter properties dialog allows you to create or edit a G'MIC filter in the tree-view.
-You can customize all the settings for an entry, as:
+You can customize all the settings for an entry, such as:

  - The list of chained G'MIC commands.
  - The order of the G'MIC Command.